seananderson/metafolio/inst/ms/ms.md

 ideally selected for response diversity, can help integrate across environmental uncertainty when spatial planning [@ando2012].
-This is particularly important given the uncertainty surrounding the future effects of climate change on ecological systems [@walther2002].
+This is particularly important given the uncertainty surrounding the future ecological responses to climate change [@walther2002].
 Finally, the increasing rapidness and variability of environmental change necessitates a dynamic approach in which spatial planning is re-evaluated at regular intervals [@hannah2002a] --- perhaps testing for changes in population and species